 In today's age of social media, there is no denying that planning personal events has become more challenging, even for professional event planners.
-Social media had changed the game, as it allows us to see the most stunning and picture-perfect events that others are hosting.
+Social media has changed the game, as it allows us to see the most stunning and picture-perfect events that others (myself included) are posting.
 This, in turn, creates higher expectations for our own events, making the planning process more stressful.
 As an event planner myself, I can relate to this struggle.
 It's easy to get caught up in the pressure to have a "perfect" event, especially with social media showcasing so many beautiful and elaborate celebrations.
-However, it's essential to remember that these events are often staged and may not necessarily reflect the reality of the situation.
+However, it's essential to remember that these events may not always reflect the reality of the situation.

 To combat this pressure, it's important to prioritize the elements of your event that matter most to you.
 Whether it be food, entertainment, or decorations, focus on what you want to achieve and what will make the event meaningful to you and your guests.
 Remember, It is the memories that you create with your loved ones that truly matter, not how perfect the event looks on social media.
 Not everything has to be "perfect" to be Instagrammable or truly enjoyable.
 When it comes to kid's Birthday parties, children don't really care about the perfectly curated backdrop and table setup.
 They likely won't even sit at the table, that require being tidy, for long periods of time.
 They do, however, care about balloons, lots of colors, overload of sugar (sorry parents!), cake, and just fun chaos to make it an amazing party.